arielkonopka/Gardens-of-Eris/README.md

   - What to do when the switch is destroyed:

     - the switch should be removed from the board, therefore no more switching would be possible. the door that it controlled would be set to closed for ever.
-- Modify Apples, so when the avatar has less health than nominal, the apple heals some energy (on collect), but only when it is damaged, because Goddes would not want these anymore.
-If you have damaged apples in the inventory, these should heal you from time to time.
-There is a catch, when an apple reaches 0 energy it explodes.
-There should be a method implemented in the inventory, that would allow to check if there are any damaged apples, and then randomly pick one and perform the healing.
-This way we would have a "russian rullete" built in the healing mechanism.

 ## ChangeLog